openstack/python-troveclient/README.rst

          user-show-access    Gets a users access from the instance. user-update-attributes
-                             Updates a users attributes from the instance. bash-completion     Print arguments for bash_completion.
+                             Updates a users attributes from the instance. bash-completion     Prints arguments for bash_completion.
-         help                Display help about this program or one of its subcommands.
+         help                Displays help about this program or one of its subcommands.

      Optional arguments:
-       --version             show program's version number and exit --debug               Print debugging output
+       --version             show program's version number and exit --debug               Print debugging output.
        --os-username <auth-user-name>
                              Defaults to env[OS_USERNAME].
        --os-password <auth-password>